ErToto00/Mazzotta_RT1_Lab2/ros2_ws/src/rt1_assignment2/README.md

 ## Nodes

+### `input_controller` (Python)
+A node that handles user input for controlling the robot.
+1.  **Input Logic**:
+    Asking the user for a linear and angular velocity.
+The robot will move for 1 second.
+2.  **Safety Monitoring**:
+    It subscribes to the `/info` topic.
+If the distance to an obstacle is less than the threshold, it prevents the robot from moving or stops it immediately.
+If a step is interrupted by an obstacle, the robot backtracks to its starting position.

 ### `safety_controller` (C++)
-A node that acts as a middleware between the teleop command and the robot.
+A node that acts as a middleware between the input controller and the robot.

 1.  **Safety Logic**:
     If the robot approaches an obstacle closer than the set threshold (default 0.5m), the controller intervenes.
 Instead of just stopping, the robot will reverse to its last known safe position.
 Input from the user is ignored during this maneuver.